oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 ### ##subsubsec Applicability

+Applicability specifies a list of model elements to which the term MAY be applied.
-The applicability of a term MAY be restricted to a list of model elements.
-If no list is supplied, the term is not intended to be restricted in its application.
+If no list is supplied, the term MAY be applied to any model element.
 The list of model elements MAY be extended in future versions of the vocabulary.
 As the intended usage may evolve over time, clients SHOULD be prepared for any term to be applied to any model element and SHOULD be prepared to handle unknown values within the list of model constructs.
 Applicability is expressed using